-Classroom courses are available all over the world, in every major city and cover a multitude of topics.
+Classroom courses are available all over the world, in every major city, and cover a multitude of topics.
 As well as the certificate-based preparatory courses, classroom learning lends itself well to soft skills, such as leadership or project communication.
 You will also find courses dedicated to niche or expert subjects such as scope management or managing change on projects.

 What happens in a classroom course is highly dependent on the trainer.
 You may find yourself sitting through 8 hours of slide presentations for a week.
 Or you may find that your trainer has a program of interactive exercises, case studies, and activities to break up the theory.
-This also depends on the content: it’s far easier to build exercises around the things that could derail your project than it is on something like how to hold a lessons learned meeting.
+This also depends on the content: it’s far easier to build exercises around things that could derail your project than it is on something like how to hold a lessons learned meeting.

 Online Training With Instructor

 Courses with a defined curriculum lend themselves to online training.
-Many project management training courses endorsed by professional bodies fall into this category because they have been around a long time and can be licensed to professional training firms who deliver the content to an industry standard.
+Many project management training courses endorsed by professional bodies fall into this category because they have been around a long time and can be licensed to professional training firms that deliver the content to an industry standard.
 Qualifications like the PMI Risk Management Professional (PMI-RMP)® fall into this category.